-Layoffs, office closings for Kamala Harris’ New Hampshire campaign
+Layoffs, office closings for Harris’ New Hampshire campaign

 MANCHESTER, N.H.
 (AP) — California Sen. Kamala Harris is winding down her presidential campaign’s efforts in New Hampshire.

-The entire New Hampshire field organizing team was laid off, and three field offices are also closing.
+All the field organizers in New Hampshire were laid off, and three field offices are also closing.
 That’s according to the Harris campaign’s New Hampshire spokesman.

 Harris has spent little time in New Hampshire since announcing her presidential run, but she has drawn crowds during her handful of visits to the state.